 Q. Is there anything I need to bring to my appointment?

 A. Yes.
 We would like you to bring any X-rays, CT Scans or MRIs not done at a Geisinger facility.
-We would also like you to bring a list of your medication including herbal supplements and the dose and how often you take them.
-You will be sent a survey about your pain with your appointment letter.
-Please, complete and bring with you to your appointment.
+We would also like you to bring all of your current pain medication botles to the appointment.

 Q. I'm on a blood thinner can I be seen in the Pain Center?